jwiedeman/BlueFrogAnalytics/_articles/tracking-index.md

 ---
-title: Tracking Index
+title: Mushroom Recipe 1
 subtitle: This document covers the setup and options of theme feature described in the article title
 author: Joshua Wiedeman
-tags: [setup]
+tags: [setup,mushroom,pink oyster]
 ---

 ### Site and author details
+mushroom